-Our veterinary professionals and team of support personnel care for the physical and emotional needs of your animals and you.
+Our veterinary professionals and team of support staff care for the physical and emotional needs of your animals and you.

-With expertise across multiple disciplines of veterinary practice, from routine and preventative care to surgical treatments and advanced procedures, your pet’s whole health is our priority.
+With expertise across multiple disciplines of veterinary practice, from routine and preventative care to surgical treatments (including orthopaedic surgeries) and advanced procedures, your pet’s health is our priority.

 Dr. Roey Kestelman